wiheto/teneto/docs/tutorial/workflow.rst

     2   generatenetwork    degree

-Each row here shows the new node in the _j_-th column and the step preceeding node in the _i_-th column.
+Each row here shows the new node in the _j_-th column and the step preceding node in the _i_-th column.

 The workflow graph can be plotted with: